csc-training/summerschool/gpu-openmp/docs/02-OpenMP-offload-basics.md

 - `num_teams` clause for `teams` construct and `num_threads` clause
   for `parallel` construct can be used to specify number of teams and threads
-    - May improve performance in some cases
+    - may improve performance in some cases
-    - Performance is most likely not portable
+    - performance is most likely not portable

 ```c++
 #pragma omp target